Utilizing the Servant Leadership Model

 Developing human skills

-More than anything, servant leadership is about developing human skills as a leader, such as compassion, empathy and active listening.
-Adopting coach-like behaviours such as supporting others to find answers to their problems rather than telling them what to do, becoming more self-aware and exercising greater self-control.
+More than anything, servant leadership is about developing human skills as a leader, such as compassion, empathy, and active listening.
+Adopting coach-like behaviors such as supporting others to find answers to their problems rather than telling them what to do, becoming more self-aware, and exercising greater self-control.

 “When people ask what I do, I say that I walk alongside other people.
 Supporting them where they want to go, not where I want to go.”
 Bill says.

 We can’t solve today’s challenges with yesterday’s mindset.
-It’s time to challenge the status quo: whether it’s re-imagining the office, organisational structures or leadership approach.
+It’s time to challenge the status quo: whether it’s re-imagining the office, organizational structures, or leadership approach.
 So next time you’re entering the office, whether it’s in-person or online, ask your people: “how may I serve you?”